-Dr. Hammond is CTO of Narrative Science, a company that automatically generates stories and reporting from structured data.
-Dr. Kristian Hammond is currently on leave from his “day job” as a professor of Computer Science at Northwestern University.
+Dr. Hammond is Chief Scientist at Narrative Science, a company that automatically generates narratives and reporting from structured data.
+Dr. Kristian Hammond is currently on leave from his "day job" as a professor of Computer Science at Northwestern University.
 He is an accomplished researcher in the areas of human-machine interaction, context-driven information systems and artificial intelligence.
-After completing his Ph.D. in computer science at Yale University in 1986 and crafting the DARPA white paper that helped define and fund the field of Case-Based Reasoning, Kristian Hammond founded The University of Chicago’s Artificial Intelligence Laboratory.
+After completing his Ph.D. in computer science at Yale University in 1986 and crafting the DARPA white paper that helped define and fund the field of Case-Based Reasoning, Kristian Hammond founded The University of Chicago's Artificial Intelligence Laboratory.
 Under his direction, the laboratory flourished as a center for innovative artificial intelligence research for more than a decade, funded by NSF, DARPA, ONR, AFOSR, the Whitaker Foundation, Apple Computer, McKinsey and Microsoft Research.

 In 1998, Professor Hammond and his students moved to Northwestern University's Computer Science Department to form the Intelligent Information Laboratory (InfoLab).
 At the InfoLab, his team is creating technology that bridges the gap between people and the information they need.
 The InfoLab has focused on frictionless information systems that make use of a wide variety of user contexts to support and radically transform user experiences in the areas of information retrieval, media delivery, speech recognition, collaborative environments, news gathering, intelligent browsing and personalized recommendation.